 Pfizer Supports Patients Affected by Rare Diseases

-Pfizer is uniquely positioned to use its global resources to help educate on the challenges of living with a rare disease and the need for treatments.
-We will continue our efforts to raise awareness of rare diseases, aid in diagnosis, ensure access to treatments and advocate for supportive policy, regulatory and reimbursement environments.
+Recognizing the challenges patients face beyond obtaining access to treatment for rare diseases, Pfizer will continue to work with patient advocacy groups to raise awareness of rare diseases, aid in diagnosis, ensure access to treatments, and advocate for supportive policy, regulatory, and reimbursement environments.

 Current Stock Price